-This is really a personal preference, but due to the inclusion of copper in rose gold and most yellow gold, the colors do complement each other quite well.
+This is really a personal preference, but due to the inclusion of copper in rose gold and most yellow gold, the colors do compliment each other quite well.
 In fact, some people love the way they look together so much, that they mix and match their wedding band color with their engagement ring color.
-So, for example, someone might purchase a rose gold ring and add a yellow gold band.
+So, for example, someone might purchase a rose gold engagement ring and add a yellow gold band.

 Which color is best for my skin tone?

 Since rose gold has a softness about it, it really looks good with just about every skin tone.
 This is why the color is having such success in the makeup industry.
 From highlighters to eye shadows, it’s likely that you’ll find rose gold on every shelf in your local Ulta.